atmoz/sftp/README.md

 ## Using SSH key (and no password)

-Mount all public keys in the user's `.ssh/keys/` direcotry.
+Mount all public keys in the user's `.ssh/keys/` directory.
 All keys are automatically appended to `.ssh/authorized_keys`.

 ```